-The table only contains employees working in department A. According to Section Access, User Y shall only be able to se data related to department B. However, department B does not exist in the Employees table and this results in no data reduction, hence User Y will see all data.
+The table only contains employees working in department A. According to Section Access, User Y shall only be able to see data related to department B. However, department B does not exist in the Employees table and this results in no data reduction, hence User Y will see all data.
 The most likely scenario is for User Y to see no data at all.
-To avoid this to happen, all possible departments has to be read into the Employees table, even if they hold no data.
+To avoid this from happening, all possible departments have to be read into the Employees table, even if they contain no data.